-Reminder text appears after a keyword ability printed on a card or on cards that might otherwise be commonly misunderstood.
+Reminder text appears after a keyword ability printed on a card and on cards that might otherwise be commonly misunderstood.
 Reminder text is italicized and in parentheses.
-This text provides a summary of the game rule but isn't itself considered rules text.
+This text provides a summary of the game rule or clarifies what the card does, but it isn't itself considered rules text.